spark-mv/cdn/install.md

 * To see statistics:```hola_cdn.get_stats()```  (while video is playing)
 * To see all settings:	```hola_cdn.help()```
 * To reset settings:```hola_cdn.set_mode_default()```

+To instantly see if HolaCDN is working, play the video look at the developer console for printouts from HolaCDN reporting how many bytes were downloaded from HolaCDN servers.

 Note: If your site includes frames, don’t forget to enter the console commands in the frame where the video player is located.